epccs/RPUadpt/readme.md

 [Host2Remote]: https://github.com/epccs/RPUftdi/tree/master/Host2Remote

 The manager can see (nDTR and nRTS) the host try to connect and if it is not blocked by another host will broadcast a bootload address.
 When the managers see the address on the DTR pair (note the local manager will also see it) then everything sets lockout_active except if the localhost_active is set then the host remains connected and also the addressed manager remains connected and sets bootloader_started.
 Again the address is in the manager on the shield, so the address follows the shield.
 Replacing the controller (e.g. swapping an [RPUno] with an [Irrigate7]) does not change the address, but replacing the shield does (the address on the shield may be programmed).

+^6 has an ATmega328pb with a second I2C port, one for the control board and the other for the host.
+The details of how the host will use it are not yet known.
+Only the single board computers with Linux (e.g. Raspberry Pi) can do things with I2C at a reasonable price.
+For the host, I will probably expose the commands to read the local address and set the bootload address.
+If the host reads the local address then sneaky mode should probably end with a normal mode broadcast on the DTR pair (but that is TBD).

+^6 also has some SPI options that need to be tested, but until an evaluation is done using it is at your own risk.

 ## AVR toolchain